tina96pham/endtoend_MLtemplate/README.md

         - .gitignore (Optional but recommended)
         -  LICENSE (Optional but recommended) --> LICENSE is setup during the creation of the repo
 ## 2. Template SetUp
-- Create template.py
+- Step 1: Create template.py
-- Follow the structure from template.py
+- Step 2: Follow the structure from template.py
-- Automation to create folder or file by running the file
+- Step 3: Automation to create folder or file by running the file
-    ```python template.py```
+    ```python
+    python template.py
+    ```
-    This will create a basic project structure with all necessary files in place
+- This will create a basic project structure with all necessary files in place
-    - Update repo
+- Step 4: Update repo
     ```bash
     git add .
     ```